florin-rosca-us/greetings/README.md

 To create the schema, run: `./gradlew update`

+> TODO: Mount a local directory (`./db`?) as a Docker volume, create the database there so that when the `db` image is
+> deleted we still have the data.

 ## Running

 It is possible to run the app/service with `cd build/libs && java -jar hello-spring-boot-0.0.1-SNAPSHOT.jar`.